subgqg/unsubscribe/README.md

-# unsuscribe
+# UNsubscribe
-script to help you unsubscriber youtube channels from your list
+Script to help you unsubscriber YouTube Channels from your list

 1. Open Inspect Element (Ctrl + Shift + I) or Right Click and Select Inspect
 2. Click on Console